RarelyCharlie/rarelycharlie.github.io/_draft/crisis.md

 ### Crisis

-A crisis is when you are at immediate risk of serious harm—for example, if you are taking action to end your own life.
+A crisis is when you are at immediate risk of serious harm—for example, if you are taking action intended to end your own life.
 Contact a local crisis service immediately.
 Do not waste time chatting on 7 Cups.

 Some crisis services are: